SAP/openui5-docs/docs/Sorting,_Grouping,_and_Filtering_for_List_Binding_ec79a5d.md

 		getGroupHeader: function(oGroup) {
 			return new GroupHeaderListItem({
-				title : oGroup.key,
+				title : oGroup.key
-				upperCase : false
 			}
 		);
 	},
 });
 ```

-As you can see, `getCounty` generates the group caption, which in this case is the county of the current companies. `getGroupHeader` serves as a group header factory function: use this if you would like to use non-standard group headers.
-In our example, we would like the group header caption not to be upper case \(which is the default\).
+As you can see, `getCounty` generates the group caption, which in this case is the county of the current companies. `getGroupHeader` serves as a group header factory function.
 After sorting and grouping, the company list looks like this:

  ![](loiocdd09735362d4227809f3028201a1bba_LowRes.png)